jochster/web-hugo-academic/content/post/our-ion-gnss-contribution-won-the-best-presentation-award/index.md

 subtitle: for the presentation entitled *Improved observation interval bounding for multi-GNSS integrity monitoring in urban navigation*
 date: 2021-10-01T14:50:27.322Z
+summary: Our paper entitled *Improved observation interval bounding for multi-GNSS integrity monitoring in urban navigation* was awarded the **best presentation** at the ION GNSS+ 2021, The 34th International Technical Meeting of the Satellite Division of The Institute of Navigation.
 draft: false
 featured: false
 authors: